 Motion made, and Question proposed, That this House do now adjourn.—[ Mr. Le Marchant.]

-Adjourned accordingly at twenty-five minutes to One o'clock.
+Adjourned accordingly at nine minutes to Three o'clock on Tuesday afternoon.